tadaadata/tadaatoolbox/README.md

 Functionality
 =============

-See the included vignette for a demonstration: `browseVignettes("tadaatoolbox")`
+See the included vignette for a demonstration: `browseVignettes("tadaatoolbox")` or view the current version in this repository [via GitHubs HTML preview](http://htmlpreview.github.io/?https://github.com/tadaadata/tadaatoolbox/blob/master/vignettes/overview.html).

 Statistical functions
 ---------------------